 If you have been arrested for the first time, you may be looking for potential leniency.
 After all, you're not a criminal and you have the record to prove it.
 You may have just made one mistake.
 You may not have even known you were breaking the law.

 There are special programs for many first time offenders in Palm Beach County and in other jurisdictions in South Florida.
-However, you will not be automatically admitted into these programs just because you have clean record.
+Some of these programs are called diversion programs which result in the charges being dropped entirely or at least reduced to a less serious offense.
+You will not be automatically admitted into these programs just because you have clean record.
 Some of them can be very difficult to get into.

 A skilled West Palm Beach criminal defense lawyer who is knowledgeable about these matters can help identify for which programs for first-time offenders you qualify, and can negotiate with prosecutors and speak to judges on your behalf to help secure your admission.
 An experienced attorney can also advise you when to skip the programs and argue for acquittal in court.